By Anna Sophie » Home Decor » Choosing The Right Color Palette For A Relaxing Bedroom - In Depth Guide + 15 Paint Colors For Your Bedroom

 Minimalist bedroom showcasing a paint color for the bedroom in muted neutrals, paired with a raw wall for industrial charme that adds character and texture.
 Soft bedding in earthy tones complements the rugged backdrop, while natural light enhances the cozy yet edgy vibe.
 A wooden nightstand with stacked books and a potted plant bring warmth and balance to the space.

-A raw wall instantly brings that industrial charme I often associate with loft apartments.
+A raw wall brings that industrial charme I often associate with loft apartments.

 My suggestion is to combine the raw wall with muted neutrals or deep tones on the other walls so the space feels edgy but still calm and relaxing.